If you are not happy with the product you have received, don't worry. You can always ship it back to us within 7 days without any deductions.

 Hijab and other Islamic garb have now become a powerful medium to express one’s faith, personality and even, to a certain extent, one’s tacit political view.

 Islamic garb marks the point where lines between fashion, faith and politics begins to blur.
 The fashion of such clothing does not negate the faith, even though it is restrictive (based on certain perspective), continues to blend with the fashion trends.

 Clothing and fashion trends have evolved and invaded into the lives of the rich and the poor alike.
 The most significant example is the Islamic women’s clothing- Hijab, Niqaab, Kaftan, Burqa, Abaya, and etc. The traditional attires, the covered styles of dressing began to transform into styles that are more fashionable and pertaining to religious beliefs at the same time.

 The Islamic women’s clothing rightfully serves to ameliorate the personality of the Muslim women.
 It is a juxtaposition of faith and fashion.

-Today, even the basic clothing is available in all ranges, from cheap and basic to exorbitant and designer: Burqa -fully covered clothes with only a pellucid screen before the eyes as opening, Kaftan- a variant of robe or tunic with long sleeves and reaching up to the ankles, Hijab- a scarf that leaves the face uncovered and many more.
+Today, even the basic modest dresses are available in all ranges, from cheap and basic to exorbitant and designer: Burqa -fully covered clothes with only a pellucid screen before the eyes as opening, Kaftan- a variant of robe or tunic with long sleeves and reaching up to the ankles, Hijab- a scarf that leaves the face uncovered and many more.
 Though all these types are cognate and therefore similar, they remain popular and high on-demand, throughout.